TierryHU/66kV_OHL_Design/README.md

 Repository Structure

-Insulator.m: This script calculates insulator specifications, including required creepage distance, length, and mechanical strength for both U160BS and S248130V5 types.
+Insulator.m: This script calculates insulator specifications, including required creepage distance, length, and mechanical strength for both U160BS and S248130V5 types or some insulator else..

 P_50kmMax_Wind.m: Determines the conductor swing and displacement under maximum wind load conditions for a 50 km span.